BXU69/GenCPM/README.md

 assess.GenCPM(lm.fit, model = "linear", edge = "separate")
 ```

-Pay attention that you should specified the `edge` correctly, which is decided by the model you fitted by `linear.GenCPM`, otherwise it will report error.
+Pay attention that you should specify the `edge` correctly, which is decided by the model you fitted with `linear.GenCPM`, otherwise it will report error.
+Also, remember to change the parameter `model` when switching to fit a logistic, multinomial logistic, or Cox model.

 Finally, we can visualize the significant edges identified by `GenCPM` in a heatmap.